 3. Tasks that could put your health at risk

 Depending on the type of task you are being asked to perform in the workplace there are often additional laws in place to provide you with added protection.

 For example – if you are required to move or hold any object at work using your hands or using bodily force (in other words using your physical strength in some way) then you are doing what is known as “manual handling”.

-4. The employment contract
+5. The employment contract – employee v self-employed

-In the event of an accident an employee is owed greater protection by an employer than someone who is self employed – even though your contract may state that you are self employed (a contractor) be aware that this is not final as there are other tests that may determine you are an employee for the purpose of your accident at work claim.
+Be aware – even though your contract may state that you are self employed (a contractor) be aware that this is not final as there are other tests that may determine you are an employee for the purpose of your accident at work claim.

-5. Occupier’s liability
+6. Occupier’s liability

 Accident At Work Claim Summary